Are Great Danes Good With Cats

 Are Great Danes Scared of Cats?

-No, Great Danes are not particularly scared of cats.
-In fact, they can get along quite well with cats, provided that they are introduced to each other gradually and properly.
-However, it is important to keep in mind that Great Danes are large dogs, and as such, they may accidentally hurt a small cat if they’re not careful.
+However, it is important to keep in mind that Great Danes are large dogs, and as such, they may accidentally hurt a small cat if they’re not careful says Dr. Andrew Jones (DVM).
 Therefore, it’s always best to supervise interactions between Great Danes and cats.

 With that said, let’s take a look at some tips for helping your Great Dane and cat coexist peacefully.